Chronic Wounds

 Frequently Asked Questions (FAQs)

-A wound that does not heal in a predictable amount of time.
+A wound that does not heal in a predictable amount of time, typically more than 6-8 weeks.

 Diabetic foot ulcers, venous leg ulcers, pressure ulcers, and arterial ulcers.